niu-lab/msisensor2-py/README.md

 Parameters:
 -------

-        input_sample_dis_file_name: The name of sample that need to be predicted
-        input_sites_list: List of training sites corresponding to all training site models
-        input_models_dir: Directory for training models
-        output_file: Output file of model prediction results
+        input_sample_dis_file_name <input>  : the name of sample that need to be predicted input_sites_list           <input>  : list of training sites corresponding to all training site models input_models_dir           <input>  : directory for training models output_file                <output> : output file of model prediction results

 Install: